 Once you have determined whether you have met the IRS' criteria to claim your parent as a dependent, you can use the dependent care credit on your taxes.

-The IRS' dependent care credit can be applied to your federal income tax return.
-You can claim 20 to 35 percent of qualifying expenses (depending on your adjusted gross income), so you don't want to miss out on this credit, which can lower your income taxes.
+This credit can be applied to your federal income tax return.
+You can claim up to 35 percent of qualifying expenses (depending on your adjusted gross income), so you don't want to miss out on this opportunity to lower your income taxes.

 Need to know 1: Reasons for care

 - The adult you are caring for has to be living with you (for more than half the year), according to the IRS.

 - Your parent has to be mentally or physical incapable of caring for themselves.
 This includes people who can't feed, dress or clean themselves, or who, without constant attention, may injure themselves.

 - The care is needed so you can work or look for a job (and can show taxable income).
 This is also the case for your spouse, if you are married and filing jointly.

 Need to know 2: Type and provider of care

 - The definition of a care provider may be broader than you think, because it can include an individual you have personally chosen to watch your elderly loved one.
 You can't pay your spouse, another parent or someone you claim as a dependent for the care.